zofe/rapyd-laravel/README.md

    #crud.blade.php
   {{ $edit }}
 ```
+As you see you can append fields and links, while the "buttons" (save, undo, delete, etc..) are fully managed by dataedit

 note: we use _$edit->view_  method  instead _View::make_ for a reason: DataEdit must manage  redirects.
 With other widgets you should use View facade as default.